docker/docs/datacenter/ucp/2.0/guides/user-management/index.md

 ---
+description: Learn how to manage permissions in Docker Universal Control Plane.
+keywords: authorization, authentication, users, teams, UCP
 title: Authentication and authorization
-description: Learn how to manage permissions in Docker Universal Control Plane.
-keywords:
-- authorization, authentication, users, teams, UCP
 ---

 With Docker Universal Control Plane you get to control who can create and edit